riley206/volttron-lib-homeassistant-driver/docs/source/HomeAssistantDriver.rst

    "timezone": "UTC"
 }

 Home Assistant Registry file.
 =============

 The registry file is a json file.
 Each JSON object relates to a state or attribute of a single device in Home Assistant.
-The Entity ID field is the entity we want to get, the entity point is the point that we want (such as state, brightness, or temperature), and the Volttron Point Name is the name that will display within VOLTTRON.
-This can be the same as the entity point if you use a seperate config and registry for each device.
+The Entity ID field is the entity we want to get, the Entity Attribute is the point that we want (such as state, brightness, or temperature), and the Volttron Point Name is the name that will display within VOLTTRON.
+This can be the same as the Entity Attribute if you use a seperate config and registry for each device.
 If you want to use one registry and one config for your entire setup, then you will need to create unique VOLTTRON point names.
 For example, if you have two lights that pull brightness, you might do something like brightness1 amd brightness2.

 .. code-block:: json

    [
        {
            "Entity ID": "light.example",
-           "Entity Point": "state",
+           "Entity Attribute": "state",
            "Volttron Point Name": "light_state",
            "Units": "On / Off",
            "Units Details": "on/off",